onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

-The property ``instance_ip_address`` uses the same parameter naming convention as the property ``fixed_ips`` and Map Property ``subnet`` in OS::Neutron::Port.
+The property ``instance_ip_address`` uses the same parameter naming convention as the property ``fixed_ips`` and Map Property ``subnet`` in ``OS::Neutron::Port``.
 The resource is assigning a cloud assigned IP Address.
 The ``{network-role}`` has been defined as "oam_protected" to represent an oam protected network and the ``{vm-type}`` has been defined as "fw" for firewall.